-Wrap Technologies, Inc., a Delaware corporation (the "Company"), is a developer of security products designed for use by law enforcement and security personnel.
-The Company's first product is the BolaWrap® 100 remote restraint device.
+Wrap Technologies, Inc., a Delaware corporation (the "Company"), is a publicly traded company listed on the Nasdaq Capital Market ("Nasdaq") under the trading symbol "WRTC".
+The Company is a developer of security products designed for use by law enforcement and security personnel.
+The Company's first product is the BolaWrap® 100 remote restraint device that discharges an eight-foot bola style Kevlar® tether to entangle a subject at a range of 10-25 feet.
+Since the entrance into the market of the BolaWrap in January 2018, hundreds of law enforcement agencies, private security companies, and distributors have requested demonstrations, training and the purchase of this product.